Network 10: Shared overseas programs

-Sharing programs is currently a new rule for all the networks after a very, very long absence which have their own programs from 1990s to 2014.
-All the networks can now share the programs again with each networks of televisions and films, including splitting up the different seasons of the same television series or franchise.
-Also some television brands can split the different seasons of the same television series by aired on both networks.

-Shared American programming which airs on 10 and the Seven Network and its digital multi-channels are sourced from 10 and Seven's deals with Warner Bros.
-International Television Distribution / Warner Bros.
-Entertainment Inc.
+Shared American programming which airs on 10 and Seven and its digital multi-channels are sourced from 10 and Seven's deals with CBS Studios, DreamWorks / DreamWorks Animation and Warner Bros.
+International Television Distribution.

-Shared American programming which airs on 10 and the Nine Network and its digital multi-channels are sourced from 10 and Nine's deals with Paramount Global Content Distribution / MTV Networks and Nickelodeon International (Nickelodeon shows only), Miramax, DreamWorks Pictures (selected films only), Lionsgate Films, Roadshow Entertainment / Warner Bros.
-International Television Distribution and Warner Bros.
-Entertainment Inc.
+Shared American programming which airs on 10 and Nine and its digital multi-channels are sourced from 10 and Nine's deals with CBS Studios, United International Pictures, DreamWorks / DreamWorks Animation, Walt Disney Studios Motion Pictures / Pixar Animation Studios and Warner Bros.
+International Television Distribution.

-Shared American programming that airs on 10 and ABC and its digital multi-channels are sourced from 10 and ABC's deals with Paramount Global Content Distribution / Nickelodeon International (Nickelodeon shows only) and Warner Bros.
-International Television Distribution / Warner Bros.
-Entertainment Inc.
+Shared American programming that airs on 10 and ABC and its digital multi-channels are sourced from 10 and ABC's deals with Nickelodeon International and Warner Bros.
+International Television Distribution.

 Former programs

-The network formerly broadcast catalogue movie and television titles from Sony Pictures produced in the 1990s prior to 2020, NBCUniversal from 1988 to 2016, Metro-Goldwyn-Mayer from the late 1990s to 2004, DreamWorks Animation from 2012 to 2019, Nickelodeon Movies from 1998 to 2019 and Touchstone from 2017 to 2022.
-MGM, NBCUniversal, DreamWorks Animation, Nickelodeon Movies, and Sony now belong to the Nine Network, While Touchstone and Sony now belong to the Seven Network.
-Nine revived MGM, NBCUniversal, DreamWorks Animation, Nickelodeon Movies, and Sony broadcast rights, while Seven revived Touchstone and Sony broadcast rights.
+The network formerly broadcast catalogue movie and television titles from 20th Century Fox from 1980s to 1997 and 2007 to 2017, Regency Enterprises from 2015 to 2017, Sony Pictures produced in the 1990s prior to 2020, NBCUniversal from 1988 to 2016, Metro-Goldwyn-Mayer from the late 1990s to 2004, Touchstone from 2017 to 2022, Roadshow from 1980s to 1990s and 2018 to 2024 and Lionsgate Films from 2019 to 2024.

-In 2009, Network 10 lost the rights to Universal Pictures after more than 20 years of movies and television broadcasting when the Seven Network won the $500 billion and long-term deal with the movie and television studio broadcast TV rights.
+In 2009, 10 lost the rights to Universal Pictures after more than 20 years of movies and television broadcasting when the Seven Network won the $500 billion and long-term deal with the movie and television studio broadcast TV rights.

-From 2017 onwards, rival film and television rights with 20th Century Fox from 2007 to 2017 and Regency Enterprises from 2015 to 2017.
-Fox (now 20th Century Studios) and Regency now belong to the Seven Network and Nine Network, Seven and Nine revived 20th Century Fox and Regency broadcast rights.